jlstro/timelark-pipeline/Readme.md

 host = "https://aleph.occrp.org"
 collections = 25, 55, 90
 ```
+The pipeline script expects txt files in the folder set under files in the cfg.
+It will read in each file and extract the entities, enrich them and then store them.

 Make sure you set your Aleph API key as an environment variable named ALEPH_API_KEY.